siddharth-shringarpure/TimesTablesGenerator/README.md

 javac Main.java; java Main
 ```

+3. Follow the program's prompts to customise the worksheet and generate it.

-3. The program will generate a LaTeX file and compile it into a PDF (worksheet.pdf).
-A success message will be displayed in the console once complete.
+4. The program will generate a LaTeX file and compile it into a PDF.
+A success message will be displayed in the console once complete, with a relative path to the generated PDF file.

 ## Customisation